throw3278away/KerbalColoniesIndustrialProcesses/README.md

 # Kerbal Colonies Industrial Processes
 Patches for Kerbal Colonies for a Number of Mods

+### New facilities:
+* Nuclear Works: For all your nuclear processing needs.
+Currently reusing ISRU buildings but with double the cost.

 ### Currently covers:
 1. Rational Resources + CRP
    * Various resources can be mined with KC Mining Facility.[^1]